-How to be a Salesperson and a Trusted Adviser and a Top Performers
+How to be a Salesperson and a Trusted Adviser and a Top Performer

 Article by Clive Miller

-If you need to increase sales performance or join top performers in a business to business sales role, we can help.
-If you are interested in how to be a salesperson, you will find a wealth of free information on this site.
-For specific help, telephone +44 (0)118 983 3887.
+If you are interested in learning how to be a salesperson or increasing sales performance, we can help.
+Telephone +44 (0)118 983 3887.
 We will be pleased to discuss your needs and talk through some options.
 Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.